Welcome, and thank you for visiting my web

 give you an idea of my background and experience along with useful links and

-tools to help you as a filmmaker.
+tools to help you as a filmmaker and cinematographer.
 Included are my

 professional resume along with a complete list of all of my professional